 - Your mail piece should go to Zone 6

 IMPORTANT: USPS Rate Changes can include ZIP and Zone changes.
-As of May 2015, the ZIP Code entry field on some meters features both numbers and letters; meters include: DM100i® --DM225™ Series, and mailstation™ and mailstation2™systems.
+As of May 2015, the ZIP Code entry field on some meters features both numbers and letters; meters include: DM100i®--DM225™, mailstation™ and mailstation2™.

-- Go to the USPS Zone Chart and enter the first three digits of your ZIP code to get your updated Zone chart
+- Go to USPS Postal Zone Charts and enter the first three digits of your ZIP code to get your updated Zone chart.

 - Find the destination ZIP Code (the first three digits of the ZIP Code you are mailing to) on the chart in order to determine the Zone.

 - Enter the single digit Zone (1-8) you found on the chart into your meter when prompted for a ZIP Code or Zone.